nuxt/nuxt.com/README.md

 Make sure to start the development server in order to generate the screenshot for the template and go to http://localhost:3000/templates to see the result.

-If you want to update the screenshot url (ex: another page), use the `screenshotUrl` property.
+If you want to update the url where we take the automated screenshot, use the `screenshotUrl` property.

 To regenerate the image, delete the generated one in `public/assets/templates`.